kubernetes/community/contributors/devel/owners.md

 OWNERS files should be regularly maintained.

-We're still not doing the greatest job here.
-Generally people self-nominate or self-remove from OWNERS files via PR's.
+We encourage people to self-nominate or self-remove from OWNERS files via PR's.
+Ideally in the future we could use metrics-driven automation to assist in this process.

 We should strive to: